-No, WordPress isn’t HIPAA compliant.
+No, WordPress does not define itself as a HIPAA compliant system.
 Covered entities shouldn’t use this software for protected health information (PHI).

 Just so you know

 It is possible to meet specific HIPAA standards in WordPress, but this process is complicated.
 Controls must be in place to prevent unauthorized access to the administration control panel and PHI.
 Additionally, transmission security controls are necessary to encrypt data in transit and secure information at rest.

 WordPress isn’t willing to sign a business associate agreement (BAA).
 If covered entities choose WordPress for website design and content management, they shouldn’t upload PHI to the site.